-Some of the benefits of a prenuptial agreement include
+Some of the benefits of a prenuptial agreement include the following:

-- documenting each spouse's separate property to protect it as separate property,
+- Documenting each spouse's separate property to protect it as separate property.

-- supporting your estate plan and avoiding court involvement to decide property distribution,
+- Supporting your estate plan and avoiding court involvement to decide property distribution.

-- documenting and detailing any special arrangements between you and your spouse,
+- Documenting and detailing any special arrangements between you and your spouse.

-- avoiding extended court proceedings, which result in the time of expensive divorce attorneys,
+- Avoiding extended court proceedings, which result in the time of expensive divorce attorneys.

-- reducing conflicts during a divorce,
+- Reducing conflicts during a divorce.

-- assigning debt, such as credit cards, school loans, and mortgages, to the appropriate spouse to avoid both spouses sharing debt liability.
+- Assigning debt, such as credit cards, school loans, and mortgages, to the appropriate spouse to avoid both spouses sharing debt liability.

 Although nuptial agreements carry a lot of benefits, there are some downsides that you should consider before creating one.

+- The timing may not be right.
 You can always wait until after you are married, when you may know a little more about the management of your household.
 An agreement made after you're married is called a "postnup."

-Take The Prenuptial Agreement Questionnaire
+1. Take The Prenuptial Agreement Questionnaire

 - Do you own real estate?

-- Aside from real estate, do you have more than $50,000 in assets?
+- Do you have more than $50,000 in assets?

 - Do you earn more than $100,000 a year in earned income?

 - Do you own any part of a business?